-NEW YORK (GenomeWeb) – NeoGenomics today reported a 142 percent increase in its third quarter revenues on continued growth in clinical genetic testing volume, driven by its acquisition of Clarient.
+NEW YORK (GenomeWeb) – NeoGenomics today reported year over year growth of 159 percent in its second quarter revenues driven by an increase in clinical genetic testing volume.

-NeoGenomics finished the third quarter with cash and cash equivalents totaling $28.9 million.
+NeoGenomics finished the second quarter with cash and cash equivalents totaling almost $21.8 million.

 VanOort noted that the company now has a greater level of confidence around its integration of Clarient, a business acquired in 2015 from GE Healthcare's Life Sciences business.

 The two companies are somewhat alike — NeoGenomics and Clarient are in vitro diagnostics shops, they're both focused on cancer genetics, and they have similar sized sales teams.

 "Our integration activities are moving forward exactly as planned, and we are on track to achieve our key integration milestones," VanOort said.
 "With greater visibility about the integration and the reimbursement environment for 2017, we're excited about our prospects as we look ahead to the future."